iwarner/CodeBlender-Middleman/source/localizable/docs/project-management.md

 # Communication

-Skype and Google Hangouts should be setup for each employee
+Skype and Google Hangouts should be set-up for each employee